Jun Fukamachi: Early life and career

 In 1971, he signed to Polydor Records for the release of his debut album, A Portrait of a Young Man.
 Following this, he worked as composer and keyboard player of jazz fusion.

 Since the early 1970s he began to use synthesizers to create numerous albums such as Quark (1980), in particular using the Yamaha CS-01 breath controller technique.

 In 1989, he was appointed Professor of Scooter Gakuen University Music School and founded Japan's first synthesizer major.

 Death

-On November 22, 2010, he died of an aortic dissection due to pericardial hematoma.
+On November 22, 2010, he died of a pericardial hematoma due to aortic dissection.